TheStarport/FLHookSDK/README.md

 ### Plugin info

-Since FLHook 1.6.1 plugin your plugin don't need an ini file anymore.
 Your plugin DLL needs to be located directly in the "flhook_plugins" folder.
-It needs to export "Get_PluginInfo" which replaces the old plugin ini file.
-Normally the function "Get_PluginInfo" should look like this (using tempban.dll as example):
+It needs to export `Get_PluginInfo` which replaces the old plugin ini file.
+Normally the function `Get_PluginInfo` should look something like this (using tempban.dll as example):

 ```cpp
 EXPORT PLUGIN_INFO* Get_PluginInfo()